AutoxingTech/axbot_restbook/docs/reference/websocket.md

 {
   "topic": "/slam/state",

   // inactive: Idle.
-Not creating map, no map is set either.
+Not creating a map, and no map is set.
-  // slam: creating map
+  // slam: Creating a map.
-  // positioning: A map is set, the robot is in localization state.
+  // positioning: A map is set, and the robot is in the localization state.
   "state": "positioning",

-  "reliable": true,       // false means the position is lost
+  "reliable": true,       // false means the position is lost.

   // "lidar_reliable = False" means that no constraint exists between newly created
-  // observations(submaps) and the current static map.
+  // observations (submaps) and the current static map.
   //
-  // The position loss steps are as follow:
+  // The position loss steps are as follows:
   // 1.
-No constraints(between new observations and static map) exists, "lidar_reliable" will become false.
+No constraints (between new observations and the static map) exist; "lidar_reliable" becomes false.
   // 2.
-The robot enters pure dead-reckoning mode.
-And "position_loss_progress" will start to increase.
+The robot enters pure dead-reckoning mode, and "position_loss_progress" starts to increase.
   // 3.
-After some movements if new constraints are created, "lidar_reliable" will become true.
+After some movement, if new constraints are created, "lidar_reliable" becomes true.
-  //    But if "position_loss_progress" reaches 1.0, "reliable" will also become false.
+  //    However, if "position_loss_progress" reaches 1.0, "reliable" also becomes false.
   "lidar_reliable": false, // since 2.11.0-rc18
-  "position_loss_progress": 0.35  // since 2.11.0-rc18.
-Only exists when lidar_reliable = false
+  "position_loss_progress": 0.35,  // since 2.11.0-rc18.
+Only exists when lidar_reliable = false.

-  // The quality of positioning(Experimental)
+  // The quality of positioning (Experimental).
   //
-  // Only valid in positioning state.
+  // Only valid in the positioning state.
   // since 2.3.0.
   //  0 - unknown
   //  1 - lost